Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments

 \section{Introduction}

 \ac{pm} describes a broad class of problems in which an agent moves through an environment to collect information about specific targets over time.
 It is applicable across a wide range of applications, such as ocean monitoring~\cite{smith2011persistentOcean}, forest fire surveillance~\cite{casbeer2006cooperative}, tracking of individual biological macromolecules~\cite{pinto2021tracking}, and data harvesting~\cite{zhu2022control}.
 As a specific motivating application, consider a disaster scenario.
 An efficient response to a catastrophic event such as an earthquake, hurricane, or tsunami requires the persistent and simultaneous state estimation of many locations in order to make time-sensitive resource distribution decisions.
 The affected area may consist of various types of terrain, each having its own characteristics.
 For instance, some parts may be urban and thus contain obstacles, others may be coastal regions with the presence of strong winds.
-In this paper, we propose an online trajectory optimization scheme to minimize the average estimation error of the site states for piecewise continuous agent dynamics.
+In this paper, we propose an online trajectory optimization scheme to minimize the average estimation error of the target states for piecewise continuous agent dynamics.
 These hybrid dynamics have the capability of capturing the various terrains the agent must move through; in turn, this requires the extension of standard trajectory optimizers for \ac{pm} in order to exploit the local structures.

-In this paper, we assume that there are multiple sites to be monitored, each of which is located in a different region.
-We model the \textit{state} of each site with a stochastic \ac{lti} system and assume the agent has the ability to interact with each site in its vicinity through noisy measurements of this state.
-To obtain good estimates of the state of site, the agent must navigate to the site and remain nearby to collect measurements over time.
-However, since the agent is tasked with monitoring all the sites, it cannot spend too much time at each individual site since its knowledge of other sites not being monitored decays.
-Thus, we want to optimize both the time spent at each location and the sequence of site visits.
+In this paper, we assume that there are multiple targets to be monitored, each of which is located in a different region.
+We model the \textit{state} of each target with a stochastic \ac{lti} system, and assume the agent has the ability to interact with each target in its vicinity by taking noisy measurements of this state; this typical setting can also be found in \ac{pm}~\cite{lan2013planning,chen2019deep,ha2019periodic}.
+To obtain good estimates of the state of a target, the agent must remain nearby to collect measurements over time.
+However, since the agent is tasked with monitoring all states, it cannot spend too much time at each individual location since the accuracy of the estimates of the states that are not observed decays over time.
+Thus, we want to optimize both the time spent at the targets and the order in which to visit them.